AusClimateService/model-evaluation/indices.md

 # Indices

-This file maintains a list of the xclim/icclim/climpact indices required for CCAM evaluation.
+This file maintains a list of the xclim/icclim/climpact indices required for model evaluation.

 #### List of indicators for each package
 - xclim indices: https://xclim.readthedocs.io/en/stable/indicators.html